DMGEventsForms/spec/templates/visitor-registration-form.md

 ### [**SACAP Number**](../fields.md#sacap-number-sacapnumber)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Optional if shown

 ### [**ECSA Number**](../fields.md#ecsa-number-ecsanumber)

-- Visibility: Shown depending on the brand
+- Visibility: Hidden by default, shown depending on the brand
 - Optional if shown